Dieterbe/body.build/lib/programming/1-algorithm.md

 // step X ? rep targets: maybe not really a step. could be part of the routine.
 // given 1RM + desired intensity targets, use muscle-specific hypertrophy method (but that already requires a whole program) or lookup table to come up with rep targets

+for women, use muscle-specific hypertrophy method because they can do more reps

 // step 4: determine volume: number of sets per week per muscle group
 hypertrophy: positive growth up to at least 10 sets per week per muscle group, if not 20-30. but also possible reduction of results starting at 20.
 strength: tapers off well before 10 sets per week per exercise, but not much data, hence probably need different exercises